santhosh-chinnasamy/cliq/README.md

 # CLIQ

-open frequently accessed memorable shorten urls from cli
+open frequently accessed memorable links from cli

+> Cliq is like your bookmark manager from terminal.
+You can add your frequently accessed urls in `cliq.toml` file and open them from terminal.
+It also supports opening git remote repo if `.git` exists in the current directory.

 ## Installation